alshimaamamdouh/printf/README.md

 on the compiler, as different compilers can have different layout of the stack and how it pushes arguments on the stack.

+Printf working principle

+-Printf takes multiple arguments using vararg function.

+-Printf creates an internal buffer for constructing output string.

+-Now printf iterates through each characters of user string and copies the character to the output string.
+Printf only stops at %. % means there is an argument to convert.
+Arguments are in the form of char, int, long, float, double or string.

+-It converts it to string and appends to output buffer.
+If the argument is string then it does a string copy.

+-Finally printf may reach at the end of user sting and it copies the entire buffer to the stdout file.